Health and safety

 No, however if you feel more comfortable doing so, please do.

-What cleaning and sanitation does the NCCC do?
+What cleaning and sanitation does the ICC do?

-The NCCC has a legal obligation to ensure the venue is a safe environment for all staff, contractors and guests.
-In accordance with the relevant Australian standards and legal requirements, the NCCC has developed stringent safety policies and procedures and is responsible for ensuring these are followed.
+The ICC has a legal obligation to ensure the venue is a safe environment for all staff, contractors and guests.
+In accordance with the relevant Australian standards and legal requirements, the ICC has developed stringent safety policies and procedures and is responsible for ensuring these are followed.

 Where can I find First Aid assistance?